Snowpipe Streaming high-performance architecture with Apache Iceberg™ tables¶

 Step 1: Create an external volume¶

-Create an external volume that specifies a storage location for your Iceberg table data.
+To use your own cloud storage, create an external volume that specifies a storage location for your Iceberg table data, then grant the streaming role USAGE on the volume:

 Step 2: Create a Snowflake-managed Iceberg table¶